charu2004sharma/MERN-Stack-Learning/Day 4/Notes.md

 3. *Time-To-Live (TTL):*
    - Specifies how long a DNS record is cached before it expires.

-*Hands-On Practice*
-- Used nslookup to check DNS queries and responses.
-- Verified cached DNS records on my system using:
-  - Windows: ipconfig /displaydns
-  - Linux/Mac: dig or scutil --dns
-- Observed how clearing DNS cache (ipconfig /flushdns) forces new queries.

 *Reflection*
 - Understanding recursive and iterative DNS queries helped clarify how domain names are resolved.
 - Observing DNS caching at different levels made the concept more practical.